Matt Taylor (footballer, born 1982): Rotherham United

 On 3 October 2022, Taylor was confirmed as the new Rotherham United manager, pending talks.
-The appointment was made official the following day, Taylor signing a contract with the EFL Championship club until 2026 and was joined by his assistant, Wayne Carlisle, on the same contract terms.
-Taylor - achieving something Neil Warnock and Steve Evans have done previously - managed the club to Championship safety to conclude the 2022/23 campaign.
+The appointment was made official the following day, with Taylor signing a contract with the EFL Championship club until 2026, and was joined by his assistant, Wayne Carlisle.
+Taylor guided the club to Championship safety to conclude the 2022–23 campaign.

-On 13 November 2023, Taylor was sacked with the club sitting in 22nd position.
+On 13 November 2023, Taylor was dismissed with the club sitting in 22nd position.

 Bristol Rovers

 On 1 December 2023, Taylor was appointed manager of League One club Bristol Rovers on a three-and-a-half-year contract.
 A successful first month in charge, including wins over high-flying Bolton Wanderers and Portsmouth, saw him nominated for the League One Manager of the Month for December 2023.

 On 28 November 2024, Taylor took a leave of absence due to an ongoing family emergency.
 Having missed two fixtures, he returned to his role the following week, thanking the club's fans for their support.

-On 16 December 2024, following a 2–0 defeat to Birmingham City that left the side in 20th position, Taylor was sacked by the club.
+On 16 December 2024, following a 2–0 defeat to Birmingham City that left Bristol Rovers in 20th position, Taylor was dismissed by the club.

+Return to Exeter City

+On 3 March 2026, Taylor returned to manage League One club Exeter City on a short-term contract until the end of the 2025–26 season.
+Following his first match back in charge that same day, a 1–1 draw with Burton Albion, he said it was unlikely that he would remain at the club long-term.
+Taylor signed a new contract on 14 May 2026 for the following season.

+Playing style

+Taylor began his career as a goalkeeper, before being converted to a central defender.